Princess Magdalena Reuss of Köstritz

-Magdalena Pauline (20 August 1920 – 10 October 2009) was the wife of Prince Hubertus of Prussia, and was henceforth Princess Hubertus of Prussia.
+Princess Magdalena Pauline Reuss of Köstritz (20 August 1920 – 10 October 2009) was the wife of Prince Hubertus of Prussia.
 By birth, she was a member of the House of Reuss.

 Early life

-Born on 20 Aug 1920, Leipzig, Germany, as the eldest daughter of Prince Heinrich XXXVI Reuss of Schleiz-Köstritz (1888-1956) and his wife, Princess Hermine of Schönburg-Waldenburg (1899-1982).
-She had one younger sister Princess Caroline (1923-2010), who married Count Alfred of Wedel-Jarlsberg (1895-1973).
+Born on 20 Aug 1920, Leipzig, Germany, as the eldest daughter of Prince Heinrich XXXVI Reuss of Köstritz (1888-1956) and his wife, Princess Hermine of Schönburg-Waldenburg (1899-1982).
+She had one younger sister Caroline (1923-2010), who married Count Alfred of Wedel-Jarlsberg (1895-1973).

 Marriage and issue

 On 5 June 1943 at Schloss Prillwitz in Potsdam, Magdalena married Prince Hubertus of Prussia, a younger son of William, German Crown Prince and Duchess Cecilie of Mecklenburg-Schwerin.
 He had previously been married to Baroness Maria Anna Sybilla Margaretha von Humboldt-Dachröden (1916-2003), whom he divorced the year he married Magdalena.